Anatomy of a Luny Script

 Same Event, Multiple Blocks

-In regular game engine code you can only have one event method per class or script, for example Start() or _ready().
+In regular game engine code you can only have one event method per class/script, for example one Start() or one _ready() method.

-This is not the case with LunyScript: You can have multiple events of the same type.
+In LunyScript, you can use multiple events of the same type in the same script!
 Events will run their blocks in the same order they appear in the script.

 This example complements the dialog by duplicating the On.Enabled and On.Disabled event runners: